MaxSultan/technique-map/roadmap.md

 [x] make usable on mobile
 [x] deploy
-[x] stop the same item from the same position being added more than once to a practice plan [] group the items in the same area by position
-[x] nx-ize the code
+[x] stop the same item from the same position being added more than once to a practice plan [x] nx-ize the code
 [x] styling
 [x] make content adjust on resize